 is the most widely-planted red wine grape in Spain.
-Considered an indigenous variety, it may have been brought southwest to the Iberian peninsula by French monks.
 It is especially

-prominent in wines from the Ribera del Duero and throughout the Rioja and
+prominent in wines from the Ribera del Duero and throughout the Rioja.
+Tempranillo

 is also a key blending varietal in Port, known by the name